research-software-reactor/BinderHubonAzure/Readme.md

 Requirement from the turing Institute but others have also requested access to a one button click deploy of BinderHub on Azure

-Build a BinderHub - Some inital investigation at https://github.com/alan-turing-institute/the-turing-way/issues/317
+Build a BinderHub - Some initial investigation at https://github.com/alan-turing-institute/the-turing-way/issues/317

 ### Sprint objectives